Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Cases beyond transformer gradient dynamics over Tree

 \begin{thm}[Curriculum Learning with Spanner Sampling] Consider the theoretical settings in~\citet{foster2025goodfoundationnecessaryefficient} (realizable linear softmax parameterization), consider a curriculum of $K$ tasks with increasing difficulty, starting from a base model $\pi_{\text{ref}} := \pi^{\star}_{0}$.
-Suppose the sequence of optimal policies $\{\pi^{\star}_k\}_{k=1}^K$ satisfies assumptions in Eq.(\ref{eq:stepwise-bound}), (\ref{eq:global-bound}), namely
+Suppose the sequence of optimal policies $\{\pi^{\star}_k\}_{k=1}^K$ satisfies

 For any $\epsilon>0$ and $\delta\in(0,1)$, by applying SpannerSampling in \citet{foster2025goodfoundationnecessaryefficient} \textbf{sequentially} through the curriculum with appropriate choices of $T_{\text{prompt}}$, $T_{\text{span}}^{k}$, and $T_{\text{exp}}^{k}$ for each task, the curriculum learning algorithm learns a policy $\hat{\pi}$ with: